cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 }
 ```

-As shown above, macro `Foo` decorates `struct Data`, while macro calls `addToMul` and `Bar` appear inside the struct.
-The transformation rule for such nested scenarios is: expand the innermost macros (`addToMul` and `Bar`) first, then expand the outer macro (`Foo`).
-Multi-level nesting is allowed, with expansion always proceeding from innermost to outermost.
+As shown in the code above, the macro `Foo` modifies `struct Data`, and within `struct Data`, macro calls `addToMul` and `Bar` appear.
+In this nested scenario, the code transformation rule is: expand the innermost macros (`addToMul` and `Bar`) first, then expand the outer macro (`Foo`).
+Multi-level macro nesting is allowed, and the code transformation rule always expands macros from the innermost to the outermost.

-Nested macros can appear in both parenthesized and unparenthesized macro calls.
-These can be combined, but developers must ensure unambiguous expansion order:
+Nested macros can appear in both parenthesized and non-parenthesized macro calls, and they can be combined.
+However, developers must ensure there is no ambiguity and clearly define the macro expansion order:

 <!-- code_check_manual -->